 - Trouble sleeping or sleeping too much

-The primary physical symptoms of meth withdrawal are fatigue and lethargy, along with painful headaches.
+The primary physical symptoms of meth withdrawal are sleep problems along with painful headaches.
 Meth suppresses both appetite and sleep.
 During initial withdrawal, people may spend most of their time catching up on food and sleep.
 People may gain a significant amount of weight at this time.
 Appetite and sleep patterns usually return to normal after a few months without meth.

 Meth Withdrawal Timeline

 How long does meth withdrawal last?
 The three main portions of withdrawal are the crash, cravings and recovery.
-Methamphetamine withdrawal is a slow, difficult, but enormously valuable process.
-It may last up to 40 weeks.
+Methamphetamine withdrawal is a slow, difficult, but enormously valuable process that may last several days or weeks.

-The first 3–10 days of withdrawal is the “crash” period.
+- 24–48 Hours: The first one to two days of withdrawal is the “crash” period.
 This period includes a sharp decline in energy and cognitive function.
-Depression is common during this phase.
-In some cases, people will experience hallucinations, paranoia and anxiety.
-Cravings are typically low at this time because a person usually spends a lot of time sleeping during the crash phase.
+Depression is common during this phase, and in some cases, people will experience hallucinations, paranoia and anxiety.
+Cravings are typically high but may be suppressed at this time because a person usually spends a lot of time sleeping during the crash phase.